batty2021/Stock-Analysis/README.md

    # Advantage:
    - The code is short so it uses less memory ,
    - better quality and helps run faster than the origional one.
-   - improved code readaability and reduced comlexity.
+   - improved code readability and reduced comlexity.
   # Disadvantage:
   - if we miss some code it will messedup all the code so we might have to retest lots of functionality.
   - it is time cosuming to compelete the process